litfsindt/LIT-SpaceDock/README.md

 - DRD3_10.mol2
 - DRD3_10.tsv

-It produces two differents outputs per selected reactions.
+It produces two different outputs for each selected reaction.

 Avalaible reactions (-r) :
 - all : All possible reactions
 - 1 : Amide